LotekHeavy/Steam-Patchnotes/README.md

 ## Configuration

 - The script stores the last seen patch notes in a configuration file named `config.json`.
 You can customize the configuration file to your needs.

-## Docker Support

-If you want to run the script in a Docker container, you can find the relevant files in the `docker` directory:
-- `Dockerfile` - The Docker build file for creating the container.
-- `docker-compose.yml` - The Docker Compose file for container configuration.

 ## Note